project-chip/connectedhomeip/src/android/CHIPTool/README.md

 > :warning: Connection to the CHIP device's soft AP will be a manual step until
 > pairing is implemented.

-## Steps to build Android CHIPTool
+## Requirements for building

-Pre-conditions: Have Android SDK 21 & NDK downloaded to your machine.
-Set the
-\$ANDROID_HOME environment variable to where the SDK is downloaded and the
-\$ANDROID_NDK_HOME environment variable to point to the NDK package is downloaded.
+You need Android SDK 21 & NDK downloaded to your machine.
+Set the `\$ANDROID_HOME` environment variable to where the SDK is downloaded and the `\$ANDROID_NDK_HOME` environment variable to point to where the NDK package is downloaded.

-ABIs and corresponding values for `TARGET_CPU`
+## ABIs and TARGET_CPU

+`TARGET_CPU` can have the following ABIs, with the respective value:

 | ABI         | TARGET_CPU |
 | ----------- | ---------- |